niqbal996/triton_client/README.md

 - [x] Added example FCOS model from detectron
 - [x] Added an evaluation script from ROS vision messages.
 - [x] Added example configuration files for different triton models.
+- [ ] Dockerize the whole client repo.
 - [ ] Refactor the evaluation script.
 - [ ] Variable gRPC inference message size according to size of the image.
 - [ ] Ensemble mode with multiple models.